davejm/sorting-algorithms-comparison/README.md

 ##Optional / Required Modules

 Apart from in-built modules, this code defines a function to plot a comparison of execution times for each algorithm.
 The necessary module for this to work is **matplotlib**.
-If you are on windows I recommend getting a distribution of python that comes with many packages pre-installed such as 'python(x,y)' or winpython.
+If you are on windows I recommend getting a distribution of python that comes with many packages pre-installed such as **python(x,y)** or **WinPython**.
+If you are on linux then I recommend using your package manager to install matplotlib (e.g. `sudo apt-get install python-matplotlib).

 ##Example Usage